 INTRODUCTION

-This is the story of "the most beautiful hospital ship that ever sailed the seas": the Britannic.
-Built and launched after the tragic loss of her sistership -the famous Titanic- as one of the finest and safest ocean liners of her era, the Britannic never crossed the Atlantic carrying the rich and the poor to the New World.
+This is the story of the British ocean liner Britannic.
+Built and launched after the tragic loss of her sistership -the famous Titanic- as one of the finest vessels of her era, the Britannic never crossed the Atlantic carrying the rich and the poor to the New World.
 During World War I she was converted into a hospital ship and made six voyages into the Mediterranean, evacuating thousands of wounded soldiers from the Eastern Mediterranean battlefields.
 Despite being considered more "unsinkable" than the Titanic, she was lost in only 55 minutes.
 At the time of her sinking the Britannic was the largest ship in the world in active service.

-According to a theory, every object produced by man is designed having in mind its destruction by frequent use, by exposure to nature's forces or by accident.
+Many will ask why so much attention should be given to a liner that never carried a single paying passenger and remained forgotten for decades.
+The easiest answer would be the link to her famous sister ship.
+Without any doubt many people see the Britannic as nothing more than a copy of the Titanic and this similarity attracts them to the wreck and its story.
+However, this point of view ignores the fact that she was actually one step ahead of the Titanic in terms of safety, despite the similar design.
+According to a theory, every object produced by man is designed having in mind its destruction by frequent use, by exposure to the elements or by accident.
 Some examples: a car must be able to pass a crash test, a building must resist earthquakes, a ship must stay afloat in case of collision or bad weather.
 In all these cases, it was the study of accidents that gave the necessary knowledge for their evolution.
 The Britannic was the evolution of the Olympic-class design as a direct result of the study of the Titanic tragedy.
-This was possible because the Britannic could be modified, being at the very initial stages of her construction .
+This was possible because the Britannic could be modified, being at the very initial stages of her construction.
+The sinking of a ship may help us build better ones in the future, however we come attracted to wrecks for another reason which is equally fascinating.
+It's the process of reconstructing the image of something by the observation of its remains.
+The well-preserved Britannic gives us a unique opportunity to discover many details of the Olympic-class which otherwise would remain hidden.

 We should not forget that this website is also a tribute to those who served on the ship.
 The men and women who had the most sacred mission of all: to heal the body and the soul of the wounded soldiers, offering their medical assistance and human comfort during the long journey back to England.

-According to a theory, every object produced by man is designed having in mind its destruction by frequent use, by exposure to nature's forces or by accident.
+Many will ask why so much attention should be given to a liner that never carried a single paying passenger and remained forgotten for decades.
+The easiest answer would be the link to her famous sister ship.
+Without any doubt many people see the Britannic as nothing more than a copy of the Titanic and this similarity attracts them to the wreck and its story.
+However, this point of view ignores the fact that she was actually one step ahead of the Titanic in terms of safety, despite the similar design.
+According to a theory, every object produced by man is designed having in mind its destruction by frequent use, by exposure to the elements or by accident.
 Some examples: a car must be able to pass a crash test, a building must resist earthquakes, a ship must stay afloat in case of collision or bad weather.
 In all these cases, it was the study of accidents that gave the necessary knowledge for their evolution.
 The Britannic was the evolution of the Olympic-class design as a direct result of the study of the Titanic tragedy.
-This was possible because the Britannic could be modified, being at the very initial stages of her construction .
+This was possible because the Britannic could be modified, being at the very initial stages of her construction.
+The sinking of a ship may help us build better ones in the future, however we come attracted to wrecks for another reason which is equally fascinating.
+It's the process of reconstructing the image of something by the observation of its remains.
+The well-preserved Britannic gives us a unique opportunity to discover many details of the Olympic-class which otherwise would remain hidden.

 We should not forget that this website is also a tribute to those who served on the ship.
 The men and women who had the most sacred mission of all: to heal the body and the soul of the wounded soldiers, offering their medical assistance and human comfort during the long journey back to England.